AndreWWWolf/Quiz2/README.md

 * Complete CRUD actions of idea posts
   * Only owners of the idea can delete/edit the post
-  * However, they are not permitted to like/un-like the post
+  * However, they are not permitted to like/un-like their own post

 * Post reviews on each idea for a discussion
   * Reviewers can only delete their own reviews